Brian MacKay-Lyons

 Brian Gerald MacKay-Lyons CM (born 26 August 1954) is a Canadian architect best known for his designs for houses on the coast of his native Nova Scotia, and his use of Atlantic Canadian vernacular materials and construction techniques.
 His life in Arcadia, its history, culture, landscape and architecture have been hugely influential to MacKay-Lyons.
 He is a founding partner of MacKay-Lyons Sweetapple Architects, and a professor of at the Dalhousie University School of Architecture in Halifax.
-In 1994 he founded the Ghost Laboratory, a summer educational design-build on his family farm in Upper Kingsburg, Nova Scotia, in efforts to remedy the disconnect between theory in practice in architectural education.
-His designs recognize the importance of context to a place, emphasize the landscape, and seek to unite traditional and contemporary building practices.
+In 1994 he founded the Ghost Laboratory, a summer educational design-build on his family farm in Upper Kingsburg, Nova Scotia.

 Early life and education

-MacKay-Lyons was born of part-Acadian heritage in Arcadia, a small river village of about four hundred people on the French Shore of southwest Nova Scotia.
+MacKay-Lyons was born of part-Acadian heritage, growing up in Arcadia, a small river village of about four hundred people on the French Shore of southwest Nova Scotia.
 Arcadia has a dense history from generations of human settlements.
 MacKay-Lyons was strongly influenced by the region's history, Maritime landscape, architecture and functionalist design.
 He studied architecture at the Technical University of Nova Scotia (graduating 1978).
 During his first year of his undergraduate education, he was compelled to quit, though eventually decided to stay after being convinced by his professor, Larry Richards.
 Following the completion of his degree, he partnered with Larry Richards and Eric Fiss to form a practice called 'Networks'.
 He later pursued his Master's in Architecture and Urban Design from the University of California, Los Angeles, where he worked closely on Urban Design projects with Barton Myers and Charles Moore.
 During his graduate education he became a teachers assistant, which inspired him to eventually become a professor.
 Towards the end of his graduate degree, he moved to Italy to work with Giancarlo De Carlo in Siena.
 He also studied and worked in China and Japan.